daniyalj/arctiq-store/README.md

 # Heidelpay Demo Shop

-Initially written as sample for an article on the W3C's Payment Request Api Specification at [javamagazin](https://jaxenter.de/ausgaben/java-magazin-9-19), this Demo Shop is continously extended to provide various samples for the heidelpay Payment Api.
+Initially written as sample for an article on the W3C's Payment Request Api Specification at [javamagazin](https://jaxenter.de/ausgaben/java-magazin-9-19), this Demo Shop is continously extended to provide various samples for the heidelpay Payment Api

 NOTE: this shop must not be used in production!